igdownloader/InstagramDownloader/README.md

 From version 1.5+ it is possible to download Instagram Stories.
 The extension supports both image and video downloads.

 ![Download Story](https://i.imgur.com/Hy3qJod.png)

+## Development

+### Getting started

+The main class is (obviously) the `main.ts`.
+Here the different downloaders subscribe to the `URLChangeEmitter` which in turn notifies the different downloaders when they should be added to the page.
+The collection of the image links is  handled in the downloaders.
+The retrieved image links get send to the background script where the download happens.

+### Building

+The build script depends on linux, especially on the zip util which should be included in most linux distros.
+Building in Windows is only partially supported.
+To Execute the build script run `npm install` and after the installation is complete execute `webpack`.
+There are different flags which change the build.

++ *--watch* starts the build in watch mode and rebuilds the project if files get changed
++ *--prod* generates a production build without source maps and logging.
+In addition to these changes a zip files for the different browsers will get generated.

+The two flags can be combined if needed `webpack --watch --prod`.

 ## Credits